jfrog/jfrog-vscode-extension/README.md

 -   `JFROG_IDE_ACCESS_TOKEN` - JFrog access token
 -   `JFROG_IDE_STORE_CONNECTION` - Set the value of this environment variable to **true**, if you'd like VS Code to store the connection details after reading them from the environment variables.

+## Extension Settings

+To open the extension settings, use the following VS Code menu command:

+-   On Windows/Linux - File > Preferences > Settings > Extensions > JFrog
+-   On macOS - Code > Preferences > Settings > Extensions > JFrog

-## Applying Your Xray Policies
+### Apply Xray Policies to your Projects

-You can configure the JFrog VS-Code extension to reflect the Security Policies.
-The policies are configured in JFrog Xray.
+You can configure the JFrog VS-Code extension  to use the security policies you create in Xray.
+Policies enable you to create a set of rules, in which each rule defines security criteria, with a corresponding set of automatic actions according to your needs.
+Policies are enforced when applying them to Watches.

 If you'd like to use a JFrog Project that is associated with the policy, follow these steps: